cl-fui/gtk-tagged-streams/README.md

 # GTK-TAGGED-STREAMS

+Another GTK experiment in the spirit of SUBTEXT - binding runs of text with Lisp for visual and behavioural characteristics.
+Many CL-CFFI-GTK memory leaks uncovered...

 GTK-TAGGED-STREAMS is a minimalistic library that beefs up gtk-text-buffer with an output stream.
 Tagged runs of text can now be printed using a simple (with-tag ..) macro and your favorite Lisp printing function.

 It further lets you open tagged texts as streams, for reasonably easy input.